entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 178. Number of inframarginal crista: two (0); one (1).
 > - The coding of Xitun actinolepid is ?.

-179. The groove of the path of the ramus mandibularis internus VII:absent(0); present(1).
+179. The groove of the path of the ramus mandibularis internus VII: absent(0); present(1).
 > In Coccosteomorhpi, on the mesial surface of the blade , a groove running subparallel to its lower edge (gr.cth) is possibly corresponding to the path of the ramus mandibularis internus VII, such as in the *Coccosteus cuspidatus*, *Xiantingosteus gracilis*, and *Camuropiscis concinnus*.

 180.Middle pit-line: absent(0); present(1).